EgzonArifi/povio-worklog-mcp/README.md

 ### Generate and Post

 ```
-You: "generate and post worklog for today, log 4 hours"
+You: "generate and post worklog for today, 4 hours"
 AI: [Uses generate_and_post_worklog tool]
     Generates from commits AND posts to Povio
 ```